-If a move begins from the leader’s and follower’s backrock, then that can easily be mimicked in one on one dancing by having the man rock back twice in a row.
+For moves that start with this backrock, the leader can rock back twice in a row to start the move.
 In other words, instead of alternately rocking forward and then back, the leader does two successive backrocks.
 On the second of these, the lady will be rocking back as well.
 So the leader and follower are in the standard position from which moves begin in guapea (in a Rueda circle).
-From this point, they do the move and at the end, they remain dancing together (rather than changing partners).
+They do the move and at the end, they remain dancing together (rather than changing partners).

 Above: Barb and Mike at practice.

-The other manner of entering a Casino style move, from a tap on beat 8, is a bit more difficult to adapt for one on one dancing, but it can be done with practice.
+The other manner of entering a Casino style move, from a tap on beat 8, is a bit more difficult to adapt for one on one dancing.
 If you are accustomed to tapping on the eighth beat to start moves such as sombrero, balsero, beso, setenta, etc., then you will want to approximate a tap when dancing with your one on one partner.
 You (leaders) can simulate the rueda tap by doing a cross body lead and giving your partner a strong lead to make them tap.
 Then go into the move.
 The ending would be the same as described above.

-But there is another, subtle advantage to learning Salsa through Cuban Salsa ("Casino Rueda") moves.
+Note that there is an important advantage to learning Salsa through Cuban ("Casino Rueda") moves.
 It has to do with what an individual can learn in a given amount of class time.
 Essentially, instruction in Casino Rueda is a learning theorist’s dream.
 Classes in this dance are designed perfectly for long-range retention of complicated material.
 Learning theory experiments have shown that the most efficient way to memorize something is from many short segments of practice and drill.
-In a Cuban Salsa ("Rueda") class, moves are explained in some detail and then danced in the circle, interspersed with other steps.
-Over time, in the course of many class sessions, the moves become committed to memory.
+In a Cuban Salsa ("Rueda") class, that is exactly what we do!

 Cedric and Dalinah performing a turn.

-It is my belief that hour for hour, students will come out with a greater “vocabulary” of moves and those moves will be lengthier and more complex than they would have learned in an equivalent Salsa class.
-This is because there is a concrete set of moves that gets reviewed constantly and can be blended and permuted (combined and recombined) with other moves in many different ways.
+It is my belief that hour for hour, students will come out with a greater “vocabulary” of moves and those moves will be lengthier and more complex than they would have learned in an equivalent one on one Salsa class.
+This is because there is a concrete set of moves that gets reviewed constantly and can be blended with other moves in many different ways.
 In a typical Salsa class, one is more likely to cover just a few moves in one hour.
 Rueda circles are relentless in doing many, many moves over and over as the music pounds away.

-In addition, since the Rueda moves are the same week after week, people become proficient at them rather quickly and therefore can progress to longer/more complicated steps.
-Rueda classes will at least review (if not teach) many moves in every session, helping commit them to memory.
-But since the syllabus in a standard Salsa class isn’t as standardized, the moves that are learned may not be reviewed in exactly the same form in future.
-Certainly four months later, the specific moves one learned might be forgotten or not done in exactly the same way.
-But the Rueda moves will be reviewed much the same way even a year down the line.
-So the Rueda moves tend to become very ingrained in the dancers’ minds and bodies through constant repetition.
+Since the Rueda moves are the same week after week, people become proficient at them quickly and therefore can progress to longer/more complicated steps.
+But the syllabus in a typical Salsa class isn’t as standardized, so the moves that are learned may not be reviewed in exactly the same form in future.
+Rueda moves tend to become very ingrained in the dancers’ minds and bodies through constant repetition.